Cultured meat: US

+Due to the novelty of cultured meat, there are numerous regulations to regard cultured meat as safe for consumption through several procedures such as evaluation of cell cultivation practices, chemical safety, imports, and toxicity tests.
 In September 2020, the Food and Drug Administration (FDA) and the United States Department of Agriculture (USDA) have agreed to jointly regulate cultured meat.
 Under the agreement, the FDA oversees cell collection, cell banks, and cell growth and differentiation, while the USDA oversees the production and labeling of food products derived from the cells that are meant for human consumption.
+Firms that are involved in the culturing of animal cells for cultured meat are prompted to contact the FDA in order to begin the process of marketing the biological material.

+Despite the strict regulations and efforts put in by the FDA and USDA, there have been struggles in gaining consumer trust and current livestock sector approval on cultured meat, with many states banning and restricting the labeling of cultured meat as "meat".

 Several U.S. states, such as Missouri, South Carolina, Texas, and Washington, have passed legislation limiting the use of the term meat on cultured meat packaging.

 Full bans on cultured meat have been enacted in Florida and Alabama: in Florida the law makes it a criminal offense to manufacture and sell, and in Alabama cultured meat has been illegal to manufacture, sell, or distribute since October 2024.
 The governments of Arizona, Kentucky, Tennessee, and West Virginia are considering similar laws.

 In August 2024, Upside Foods sued Florida in an attempt to strike down their law.